Liliana Lewińska: 2025

 In February 2025, Evangelia Trikomiti, who was president of the superior jury at the 2024 European Championships, was banned from the sport for four years after the International Gymnastics Federation (FIG) ruled she had altered the scores at the competition to ensure Tugolukova finished in the Olympic qualification place.

 In 2025, Lewinska began her season in late February by competing for the Italian club Polimnia Ritmica Romana during the first stage of the Italian Serie A1 club championship.
 She performed her new hoop routine and her team reached 9th place.
 In March, she won gold medal in the all-around in front of Emilia Heichel at the Polish Cup, then won the silver all-around medal at the Gymnastik International behind Anastasia Simakova.
 She next competed at the Grand Prix Marbella, where she took 4th place in the all-around behind Takhmina Ikromova and won the bronze medal in the hoop final.
 On 29-30 March, she won the all-around at the Polish National Championships.
 In April, she competed at World Cup Sofia and took 5th place in the all-around.
 She qualified to three apparatus finals; she won silver in the ribbon final, and she finished 4th in ball and 7th in clubs.
 On 25-27 April, she competed at World Cup Tashkent, where she won bronze in the all-around - her first World Cup all-around medal.
 In the finals, she took 7th place in hoop and ball and 5th place in ribbon.

 In June, she was selected to represent Poland at the 2025 European Championships in Tallinn, Estonia with Polish group and Emilia Heichel.
 They took 7th place in team competition.
 Liliana placed 6th in all-around final and qualified to three apparatus finals.
 On July 18-20, she competed at World Cup Milan and took 11th place in all-around.
 She qualified to clubs final, placing 7th.
 On July 25-27, she competed at World Challenge Cup in Cluj-Napoca, where she ended on 6th place in all-around.
 She qualified to three apparatus finals, winning bronze with hoop.
 In August, Lewinska made her senior World Championships debut in Rio de Janeiro, Brazil.
 She took 17th place in all-around qualifications and qualified to one apparatus final.
 In all-around final, she made a big mistake in her ball routine and finished on 16th place.
 She was 6th in clubs final.
-On September 13-14, she finished on 4th place in all-around at Brno Grand Prix.
+On September 13-14, she finished on 4th place in all-around and won bronze medal with ribbon at Brno Grand Prix.